How to complete online forms

 Never complete personal or bank information unless you have checked that you are on a secure website.
 The website address should start with https (the ‘s’ stands for secure) and you should see a padlock icon.

 Always make sure to keep yourself safe whilst online.
 For more information about online safety visit the CEOPs 'Think You Know' guide to online safety.
-Additionally you may want to visit Mind's online safety page that contains helpful advice as well as their 'How To' Stay Safe Online Booklet.
+Additionally you may want to visit Mind's online safety page that contains helpful advice.

 This guide was last updated on 31/10/2018